gurt1223/UAV-Toolbox-Setup-Guide/README.md

 # UAV-Toolbox-Setup-Guide

 The UAV Toolbox Setup Guide repository is a comprehensive resource for researchers, students, and engineers working to test custom algorithms built in MATLAB/Simulink (i.e., model identification, path planning, control, etc.) using PX4-based UAVs in MATLAB.
 It provides both _written_ and _video_ tutorials to help set up the R2025a release of the UAV Toolbox and the UAV Toolbox Support Package for PX4 Autopilots.
+Additionally, it highlights both the Baseline Robust Aircraft Testing (BRAT) Framework tutorial video and the BRAT Framework repository as complementary resources for getting started with building a custom algorithm and integrating it with PX4 Inputs/Outputs.

 ---